 The proposed change in land use of forested portions of the Westfall site to residential development is consistent with the surrounding land use.
 Portions of the site have been designated as open space, and many of these areas will remain in a forested or mostly forested condition after development.
-Additionally, many lots will be cleared and graded in accordance with siting a residential dwelling thereon.
-The balance of the lot area is intended to remain in a wooded condition, subject to approved landscaping therein in accordance with applicable CUP conditions and setback regulations.
+Additionally, many lots will be cleared and graded only to the extent necessary to site a residential dwelling, with the remainder of the lot area left in a forested.